wbratz/APlusAutoWatcher/README.md

 Do not use trailing "/" at the end of BaseUrl, path, or path2

 ### Thats it!
-Fire this baby up and enjoy your day free of lame videos, or boring ass content!
+Fire this baby up and enjoy your day free of lame videos and boring ass content!